Rising-Stars-by-Sunshine/STATS201-PS2-Jenny/Method/Readme.md

 **For BERTopic:**

-- **Cross-Validation with Diverse Data:** Enhance cross-validation techniques by ensuring diversity in the dataset, encompassing a wide range of expressions and
+- **Cross-Validation with Diverse Data:** Enhance cross-validation techniques by ensuring diversity in the dataset, encompassing a wide range of expressions and perspectives specific to climate change discourse.
+This approach improves the model's ability to generalize across varied user behaviors in this domain.